itechpros/servoy-war-builder/README.md

     ignore-build-errors: false  # Don't ignore build errors (default)
   ```
 - ***skip-build***
   No build markers will be generated.
-This can greatly decrease export time <span style="color: yellow;">(warning: use of this flag is discouraged; it can cause invalid solutions to be exported)</span>
+This can greatly decrease export time 🟡 (warning: use of this flag is discouraged; it can cause invalid solutions to be exported)
   **WAR export flag:** `-sb`
   **Default:** false
   **Examples:**